Found us from search engine?

 You might be confused now if you still remember Matt Cutts saying that having your page deep in multiple layers of subfolders do not affect SEO in this video:

-While having too many subfolder in your URL doesn’t hurt your SEO, you really don’t want your URL to look something like this:
+While having too many subfolders in your URL doesn’t hurt your SEO, you really don’t want your URL to look something like this:

 This is just plain old sensible advice if you understand that shorter URLs are better and readability is important.
 The more folders you add, the longer your URLs will be by necessity and the more ambiguous your content may become.
 Streamline your content within sensible and well-named folders for the best results.

 Google does care about URL construction.
 Your potential visitors care even more than Google does.
-These tips should get you started on the way to a well-designed URL.
-What tips, ideas, or suggestions do you have regarding URL construction?
+So next time, do not forget your URL permalink and use these SEO URL tips to create an SEO-friendly URL.
+By the way, what unique tips, ideas, or suggestions do you have regarding URL structure SEO?

 You might also like: